 I love to read.
 I read a lot of different genres, but thrillers are my favourite.
-That said I do read a lot of books aimed at children, as well as genres.
-I was sent a copy of Jodie and the Library Card by Julie Hodgson and was intrigued as it is a story about, books, reading and the loss of books and libraries.
-It is a time-travelling adventure novel aimed at children 9-12 years old.
+With that being said, I do read a lot of books aimed at children and YA markets – I just love to read and there is nothing wrong with having a varied pool to pick from, a good story is still a good story no matter what age or market it is aimed at.
+I was sent a copy of Jodie and the Library Card by Julie Hodgson and was intrigued as it is a story about, books, reading and the loss of books and libraries (which is a very real threat if libraries continue to be underused – so find your nearest local library and use it, they are FREE to use).
+Jodie and the Library Card is a time-travelling adventure novel aimed at children 9-12 years old.

 Each school child is issued with a library card that enables them to time travel to help them with their homework.
 Jodie uses hers to explore the past and collect real books, even though in 2075 it is illegal to have any and can have very serious consequences.
 When Jodie’s parents discover her collection, they are less than happy and order to get rid of them all.
 Needless to say, Jodie is upset by this and embarks on a time travelling adventure.
 Her adventure starts in China, and she has been tasked with getting a book from Attila the Hun!
 Her travels also see her visit the Titanic, WWII London, the Carnation Revolution in Portugal and more.
-Along with her friends they get trapped in time.
+Jodie, along with her friends, get trapped in time.
 Will they manage to find their way back home?

-RRP: £5.99 (Paperback) / £2.35 (Kindle)
+RRP: £8 (Paperback) / £2.14 (Kindle)